WangYiXu92/LOPOSTER/README.md

 ```
 Please double click the icon
 ```
+Or one simply repeats the way to call LOBSTER (You know how to use LOBSTER, don't you?)

 I have also provided three examples, in accordance with the examples provided in the paper: